JarrettPhilips/RoboticsFinalProject/OpenCV/Readme.md

   Function call: `findPad(imageName, True/False)`

 ### Returned Values ###
-Returns: 'return code, X-Coord of first possible landing pad center, Y-Coord of first possible landing pad center, List of all possible landing pad centers'
+Returns: `return code, X-Coord of first possible landing pad center, Y-Coord of first possible landing pad center, List of all possible landing pad centers`

+If multiple pads are found, it will first return the largest potential pad, then the entire array of possible pads.
+This will  be marked in the return code.

 All returned values are integers.